CIRCL/carl-hauser/SOTA/SOTA.md

 -   Few of the most popular Image Matching algorithms

-Please, be sure to consider this document is under construction, and it can contain mistakes, structural errors, missing areas .. feel free to ping me if you find such flaw.
-(Open a PR/Issue/...)

 ##### Problem Statement

-\[8\] states the Image Retrieval problem as “Given a query image, finding and representing (in an ordered manner) the images depicting the same scene or objects in large unordered image collections”
+\[9\] states the Image Retrieval problem as “Given a query image, finding and representing (in an ordered manner) the images depicting the same scene or objects in large unordered image collections”

+**Please, be sure to consider this document is under construction, and it can contain mistakes, structural errors, missing areas .. feel free to ping me if you find such flaw.
+(Open a PR/Issue/...)**

 Classic Computer vision techniques - White box algorithms
 =========================================================

-Correspondances found between images can be used for \[<span class="citeproc-not-found" data-reference-id="bianImageMatchingApplicationorienteda">**???**</span>\]:
+Correspondances can be found between pictures, and so can be used for, e.g. : \[6\]:

 1.  **Similarity Measurement** : probability of two images for showing the same scene

 2.  **Geometry Estimation** : estimate the transformation between two object views

-3.  **Data Association** : Sorting pictures by scene (TO CHECK : Same as Similarity measurement
+3.  **Data Association** : Sorting pictures by scene (TO CHECK : Same as Similarity measurement)

 Block based approach : the image is divided into various blocks.
-These block division is done on the basis of Discrete Wavelet Transform, Discrete Cosine Transform, Zernike moment, and Fourier Mellin Transform. \[27\]
+These block division is done on the basis of Discrete Wavelet Transform, Discrete Cosine Transform, Zernike moment, and Fourier Mellin Transform. \[28\]

-![Image maching pipeline from \[<span class="citeproc-not-found" data-reference-id="bianImageMatchingApplicationorienteda">**???**</span>\] <span data-label="fig:image_matching_pipeline"></span>](sota-ressources/image-matching-pipeline.png)
+![Image maching pipeline from \[6\] <span data-label="fig:image_matching_pipeline"></span>](sota-ressources/image-matching-pipeline.png)

 #### Structure of Classic vision techniques

-From \[36\] :
+From \[37\] :

 1.  **Global features detection**